 Sunday 21st February will mark 56 years since the assassination of Malcolm X, long enough for people to embrace the figure but ignore his politics.
-In an age of so-called ‘decolonial’ education and PR commitments to racial justice it is disappointing how little people have actually engaged with the intellectual ideas that have shaped this moment.
-Terms like Coconut, House Negro and Uncle Tom are not, and never were, racial slurs, to view them as such is to fall down the rabbit hole of ‘reverse racism’.
-That Negro is now being starred out as though it is an expletive is ludicrous if we honestly want to bring in a different set of ideas into the way we understand the world.
-If we can’t say Negro we will give up a considerable amount of the intellectual production of Black people, from the Garveys, through Claudia Jones and even Martin Luther King.
-Consider the absurdity of how we would have to describe the most important Black organisation in history, the Universal N**** Improvement Association.
+In an age of so-called “decolonial” education and PR commitments to racial justice, it is disappointing how little people have actually engaged with the intellectual ideas that have shaped this moment.
+Terms like Coconut, House Negro, and Uncle Tom are not, and never were racial slurs.
+To view them as such is to fall down the rabbit hole of “reverse racism.”
+That Negro is now being starred out as though it was an expletive is ludicrous if we honestly want to bring in a different set of ideas into the way we understand the world.
+If we can’t say Negro we will give up a considerable amount of the intellectual production of Black people, from the Garveys, through Claudia Jones, and even Martin Luther King.
+Consider the absurdity of how we would have to describe the most important Black organization in history, the Universal N**** Improvement Association.

-Below is a pocket sized guide to the so-called controversial terms.
-Malcolm explained just before he died that he stopped calling Martin Luther King an Uncle Tom because people had become ‘too litigious’, joking he’d call him Uncle Martin instead.
-In that spirit I have left it to your imagination to fill in with examples.
+Below is a pocket-sized guide to the so-called controversial terms.
+Malcolm explained just before he died that he stopped calling Martin Luther King an Uncle Tom because people had become “too litigious,” joking he’d call him Uncle Martin instead.
+In that spirit, I have left it to your imagination to fill in with examples.

 Importantly Malcolm was arguing that both House and Field Negroes were enslaved, and middle and working classes are victims of racism.
 House Negro was a diagnosis of the relative privilege that some of us have in the system.
-I am a House Negro, with my well paid professional career, and it is only by recognising that I can ensure I don’t fall into the trap of defending the racist status quo to maintain my relative priviige.
-People are guilty of a House Negro mentality when they mistake their experiences as representative of the majority ‘i.e. I don’t experience racism, so it does not exist’.
+I am a House Negro, with a well-paid professional career.
+It is only by recognizing that I can ensure I don’t fall into the trap of defending the racist status quo to maintain my relative privilege.
+People are guilty of a House Negro mentality when they mistake their experiences as representative of the majority, i.e., “I don’t experience racism, so it does not exist.”
 Being in the house doesn’t mean you have to embrace the mentality and the whole point of the idea is to unite the more privileged with those in the field to strive for freedom.
 Also important is that being a Field Negro is no guarantee of righteousness.
 All of the next definitions can be applied across the class boundaries.

 Coconut, Bounty Bar, Choc Ice etc

-I have written more on the Uncle Tom figure for the A-Z of Black Radicalism, which is a specific term widely misused as interchangeable with House Negro.
-Again we have to look to Malcolm who explains that Uncle Tom is reserved only for those who the system makes ‘prominent, builds up, publicizes, makes a celebrity and then becomes a spokesman for Negroes’.
-To qualify you either need to be someone who has at least some support in Black communities.
+I have written more on the Uncle Tom figure for the A-Z of Black Radicalism.
+A specific term widely misused as interchangeable with House Negro.
+Again we have to look to Malcolm, who explains that Uncle Tom is reserved only for those who the system makes “publicizes him, makes him a celebrity.
+And then he becomes a spokesman for Negroes-and a Negro leader.”
+To qualify, you either need to have at least some support in Black communities.
 In fact, Malcolm most notably accused Martin Luther King of being an Uncle Tom because he had the credibility to lead people astray.
-Someone with no support from the community can by definition not be an Uncle Tom.
-The other version of Uncle Tom is those who have gained political leadership and use their power to reproduce racism, as in ‘Uncle Tom leaders in Africa’.
-To be a Tom you need power or influence, it is only a select few that can reach this level.
-The only conceptual problem with Uncle Tom is that it is too gendered, as I am sure you can think of women would fit the profile.
+Someone with no support from the community cannot be an Uncle Tom by definition.
+The other version of Uncle Tom is those who have gained political leadership and use their power to reproduce racism, as in “Uncle Tom leaders in Africa.”
+To be a Tom, you need power or influence, and it is only a select few that can reach this level.
+The only conceptual problem with Uncle Tom is that it is too gendered, as I am sure you can think of women who would fit the profile.

 Grappling with these terms is important if we are to truly face the challenge of the moment.
 We are quick to reject them because we worry about creating tests of authenticity.
-It doesn’t help they have been misused as cultural tests as to whether we ‘act Black enough’.
-These aren’t personal attacks and people are free to do whatever they choose with their lives.
-But we can’t be afraid to say that if you are rejecting your Blackness; using your influence to maintain a racist status quo; cooning or selling out then your voice has no place in how we struggle for Black liberation.
-Malcolm was right when he declared ‘it is already too late’ for compromise, we have work to do.
+It doesn’t help they have been misused as cultural tests as to whether we “act Black enough.”
+These aren’t personal attacks, and people are free to do whatever they choose with their lives.
+But we can’t be afraid to say that if you are rejecting your Blackness, using your influence to maintain a racist status quo, cooning or selling out, then your voice has no place in how we struggle for Black liberation.
+Malcolm was right when he declared, “it is already too late” for compromise.
+We have work to do.